breadboard-ai/breadboard/packages/website/src/docs/guides/breadboard-from-scratch.md

 also be read from the Firestore database under `/users/{USERNAME}/apiKey`.
 The API key will be used later when adding a provider in the Visual Editor.

-> [!NOTE]
-> All data in a board server is globally readable.
-The API key is only validated
-> when writing to the database.

 #### Update `app.yaml`

 By default, the Board Server is deployed as the default App Engine service.